-The NASA GISS Web site for the global temperature data of Ruedy et al. is the most comprehensive and direct source of information for these data.
+The GISTEMP Web site is the most comprehensive and direct source of information for these data.
 Users are strongly encouraged to visit the NASA GISS Web site, where you can specify input for making customized maps, graphs, and subsets of the data, in addition to learning many more interesting details about these data and their analysis.
 Here, we seek to give users a brief, high-level overview of the GISTEMP analysis and provide you with convenient access to the main time series graphs, data tables, and related references.
-This brief summary of the methods employed by Ruedy et al. in their analysis is mostly borrowed from their NASA GISS Web pages.
-Significant updates to the Ruedy et al. methods are described in a 2010 paper.
+This brief summary of the methods employed by the GISTEMP Team in their analysis is mostly borrowed from their NASA GISS Web pages.
+Significant updates to the GISTEMP Team methods are described in a 2010 paper.
 They describe the use of satellite-observed nightlights to identify measurement stations located in extreme darkness and adjust temperature trends of urban and peri-urban stations for non-climatic factors, verifying that urban effects on analyzed global change are small.
 The paper compares alternative analyses, and addresses questions about perception and reality of global warming.
-Ruedy et al. modify the GHCN/USHCN/SCAR data in two steps to get to the station data on which all their tables, graphs, and maps are based: in step 1, if there are multiple records at a given station, these are combined into one record; in step 2 they adjust the non-rural stations in such a way that their long-term trend of annual means matches that of the mean of the neighboring rural stations.
+The GISTEMP Team modifies the GHCN/USHCN/SCAR data in two steps to get to the station data on which all their tables, graphs, and maps are based: in step 1, if there are multiple records at a given station, these are combined into one record; in step 2 they adjust the non-rural stations in such a way that their long-term trend of annual means matches that of the mean of the neighboring rural stations.
 Records from urban stations without nearby rural staitons are dropped.

 The analysis includes results for a global temperature index as described by Hansen et al. (1996).
 The temperature index is formed by combining the meteorological station measurements over land with sea surface temperatures obtained from in situ data before 1982 (Rayner et al. 2003) and from satellite measurements thereafter (Reynolds and Smith, 1994; Smith et al. 1996).
 Any users of the temperature index data, i.e., the results including sea surface temperatures, should credit Reynolds and Smith (1994) and Smith et al. (1996).
 (See references.)

 Trends in annual mean temperature anomalies for both land and land plus ocean time series show quite a bit of variability from the beginning of the record through about 1920, but no real trend.
 A significant warming of about 0.3°C is observed in both series from about 1920 through the early- to mid-1940s, followed by a less dramatic cooling in both series through about the mid-1960s.
-From the 1970s through recent years, rapid warming is observed in both series; on the order of 0.6°C. Global mean surface temperature in 2014 was the warmest since 1880 (read the January, 2015 NASA new release); 0.68°C above the 1951-1980 average.
-With the exception of 1998, the 10 warmest years in the 135-year record all have occurred since 2000.
+From the 1970s through recent years, rapid warming is observed in both series; on the order of 0.6°C. Overall, the earth's average surface temperature has now increased about 1.0°C since the late-19th century.
+Global mean surface temperature in 2015 was the warmest since 1880 (read the January, 2016 NASA new release); 0.86°C above the 1951-1980 average, and 0.12°C above the previous record, set in 2014.
+Fifteen of the warmest 16 years on record have occurred since 2001.

 The northern and southern hemisphere annual trends series show some general similarities, e.g., little sign of trends before about 1920, an increasing trend ending with a peak in the early 1940s, some cooling from the 1940s through the mid-1970s, followed by strong warming thereafter, with the highest temperatures occurring after 1990.
 The overall trend for the northern hemisphere is somewhat higher than that of the southern hemisphere.
 The relatively cool years of the early 1990s (mainly 1992 and 1993) are believed to have resulted from the effects of the dust veil produced by the eruption of Mt.
 Pinatubo (Parker et al. 1996).

 (Note: All of the references included below are not cited in the above text.
-Additional references are included because they are described on the GISS Web site as being related to the overall global temperature research of Hansen et al.)
+Additional references are included because they are described on the GISTEMP web site.)

 - Christy, J.R., R.W.
 Spencer, and W.D.
 Braswell.
 2000.
 MSU Tropospheric temperatures: Data set construction and radiosonde comparisons.
 J. Atmos.
 Oceanic Tech.
 17, 1153.